zakdavlin/streaming-01-getting-started/README.md

 Verify: Open a browser to your GitHub repo and see if the files have appeared.

-In additon to the original files, you should have about.txt, two generated csv files, and an edited Markdown file.
+In addition to the original files, you should have one or more new files and an edited Markdown file.

 If not, return to VS Code and edit/execute files as needed.

-If your computer hangs because you forgot a commit message, just enter your message in the top line of the file it shows in the editor.
+If your computer hangs because you forget the commit message, just enter your message in the top line of the file it shows in the editor.
 Then click the checkmark in the upper right to close that file and save your commit message.
 "Sync your changes" to push.

-If we didn't have VS Code, the commands are pretty easy in Git Bask or Terminal as well:
+If we didn't use VS Code, the commands are pretty easy in Git Bash or Terminal as well:

 ```